DomCastaneda/programming-languages-2020/extra-credit.md

 # Extra Credit

-If you want to do a project for extra credit, get in touch with me.
+If you want to do a project for extra credit, get in touch with me as soon as possible, certainly no later than **Fri, Dec 11**.

 Here are some ideas.